Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Invokes a delegate to perform the parse
+Invokes a delegate to perform the parse.
+The delegate may perform any logic necessary.

 ##### Generic Types